Mynette Louie: Career

 Louie previously served as the president of Gamechanger Films, a financing company that invested in women-directed narrative features.

 Louie also worked in economic development at the Hawaii Film Office, where she authored the state's refundable production tax credit and oversaw the renovation of the state-owned film studio.
 She was named one of Business Insider's "12 Movie Producers to Watch in 2020 and Beyond," listed as one of Ted Hope's "21 Brave Thinkers of Truly Free Film" for the distribution strategy of Children of Invention, profiled in Indiewire's "Futures" column and in Crain's New York Business, and named one of Indiewire's "100 Filmmakers to Follow on Twitter."
-She serves on the Board of Directors of Film Independent, and as an advisor to the Sundance Institute, SXSW, IFP, and A3 Asian American Artists Foundation.
-Her production company The Population signed a deal with Topic Studios more recently.
+She serves on the Board of Directors of Film Independent and is a member of Producers United.
+She has served as an advisor to the Sundance Institute, SXSW, The Gotham, and A3 Asian American Artists Foundation.
+Her production company The Population previously had a first-look deal with Topic Studios.

-Louie was invited to become a member of the Academy of Motion Picture Arts and Sciences in 2016.
-She is also an Assistant Professor of Professional Practice in the graduate film producing program at Columbia University School of the Arts.
+Louie was invited to become a member of the Producers Branch of the Academy of Motion Picture Arts and Sciences in 2016, and has served on the Producers Branch Executive Committee since 2020.
+In 2022, she was appointed Assistant Professor of Professional Practice and Co-Head of Creative Producing in the graduate film program at Columbia University School of the Arts.